 "At SASH we are committed to reducing our use of plastic and the amount of plastic waste we generate as set out in our Green Plan.
 Our new reusable sharps containers support us to streamline processes and pathways, to reduce waste and create a more sustainable NHS."

-“The transition to Sharpsmart reusable containers has gone really smoothly due to the shard work of the waste team at SASH.”
+“The transition to Sharpsmart reusable containers has gone really smoothly due to the hard work of the waste team at SASH.”

 Guy also explained that anyone interested in training on how to use the new system should contact email@example.com.
 The Sharpsmart website also has a host of further information, as well as a handy how-to guide.